oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 This is a short list of what is possible.

 ###Workflows flows
 In Workflows, you will be building flows.
 A flow is a sequence of steps to complete a goal.
-It’s similar to a  script where every code line is a step to complete a goal.
+It's similar to a  script where every code line is a step to complete a goal.
 In Workflows, you will build the flow visually without writing any code.

 You will learn about the Workflows building blocks in a few minutes.
-First, let’s create your first flow.
+First, let's create your first flow.

 ## Getting access to Workflows
 There are two ways to access Workflows.